thunderclient/thunder-client-support/README.md

 **WARNING**: The **Environment** file which stores the secrets also saved in the same git folder, see **Note: 1** below.

-Integrate with the Git source control is now supported, 2 settings provided
+Integrate with the Git source control is now supported to sync data, 2 settings provided
 1. **Load From Project**: select this option when you like to spilt data per project, it will create `thunder-tests` folder in workspace.
 This loads the data when you open the project in vscode.
    * Now supports relative path to workspace directory (Optional).
 Use setting `Workspace Relative Path` to specify the relative path.
    * Make sure the `Workspace Relative Path` setting is **Workspace** setting not **User** setting.